Heat Pack

 When applying an H.P., the blood vessels beneath the tissue dilate, consequentially increasing blood flow.

-As per result, more healing elements such as oxygen, vitamins, minerals and so on can reach the area that needs attention.
+As a result, more healing elements such as oxygen, vitamins, minerals and so on can reach the area needing attention.

 On the other hand, heat is a short-term solution for releasing tensions.

-I still recommend that my clients use the heat pack momentarily and occasionally even after the treatment when they present with pour Range Of Motion.
+I still recommend that my clients use the heat pack momentarily and occasionally, even after the treatment, when they present with a poor Range Of Motion.

 For how long should I use it?